-Our Presales Support staff can help you determine which Seagate products are best suited for your specific application or computer system.
+Our Presales Support staff can help you determine which Seagate products are best suited for your specific application or computer system, as well as drive availability and compatibility.

 Technical Support

 If you need help installing your drive, consult your system's documentation or contact the dealer's support services department for assistance specific to your system.
 Seagate technical support is also available to assist you online at support.seagate.com or through one of our call centers.
 Have your system configuration information and your drive's "ST" model number available.